Asteski/WinMac-Menu/README.md

 **Please be informed that this is a beta version - you're using it at your own risk!**
 - WinMacMenu reads an INI.
 If missing, a default (config.ini) is created.
 - Environment variables expand in labels, paths, params, and icon paths (e.g., %USERNAME%).
-- Settings GUI window is still in experimental phase.
+- Settings GUI window is still in experimental phase, so I can't promise its stability for now.
 - Indices N in [Icons]/[IconsLight]/[IconsDark] map to ItemN in [Menu].
 - Generated default INI contains no comments (to keep the file minimal).
 Comments are still supported by the parser if you add them manually: lines beginning with `;` or `#` are ignored.
 - Duplicate keys: The last occurrence in a section wins (standard Win32 profile API behavior).